Theice101/FNF-Cover-Source/README.md

 # Tools I Use

-- ⭐️ All Software I Use Are Free and Open-Source.
-I Will Link Paid Alternatives if Interested ⭐️
+- ⭐️ All Software I Use Are Free and Open-Source ⭐️
 - ⭐️ I Will Link Paid Alternatives if Interested ⭐️
 - ⭐️ The Software At The Top Are The Ones I Personally Use ⭐️